Recruitment strategies are evolving faster than ever, leaving behind the days when social media felt revolutionary (oh my, how time flies).

 3. Optimize your candidate sourcing process

-Sourcing is the first stage of your talent acquisition process, and refers to all your combined efforts to find and attract potential applicants to your company and/or a specific role.
+Sourcing is the first stage of your talent acquisition process and refers to all your combined efforts to find and attract potential applicants to your company and/or a specific role.
 That includes how you target both active and passive applicants.

 How can you implement this recruitment strategy?

-Start by conducting a review of your sourcing methods, and cross-check your current strategy with other creative candidate sourcing ideas.
+Start by conducting a review of your sourcing methods and cross-check your current strategy with other creative candidate sourcing ideas.
 For example:

-• Use external recruiters or headhunters
+- Use external recruiters or headhunters

-• Try new channels for job postings and advertising
+- Try new channels for job postings and advertising

-• Open up your vacancy to remote hires
+- Open up your vacancy to remote hires

-• Subcontract employees for a temporary project or position, like a maternity cover
+- Subcontract employees for a temporary project or position, like a maternity cover

-• Incentivize more employee referrals
+- Incentivize more employee referrals

-• Tap into your database of past applications
+- Tap into your database of past applications

-Dive into our recruiting metrics guide to understand what sourcing metrics you should be tracking.
+Read our recruiting metrics guide to understand what sourcing metrics you should be tracking.
 Plus, there’s a free template in there to help you get started straight away!

 4. Attract passive candidates

-Instead, you need to adopt a long-term talent acquisition philosophy, to help make sure you get seen by passive talent way before they’re looking for a new role.
-So that when they are eventually on the market, they’ll think of you!
+Given that passive candidates aren’t actively looking for new roles, it’s important to realize you aren’t going to engage with them on job boards.
+Instead, you need to adopt a long-term talent acquisition philosophy to ensure you get seen by passive talent long before they’re looking for a new role.
+This way, when they are eventually on the market, they’ll think of you!

 How can you implement this recruitment strategy?